 I also often procrastinate about starting a new piece of work because, you know, it may not reach utter perfection.
 It may, but it may not.
 (And how can I start a new project knowing that?!)

 The weird thing is, I’ve never missed a deadline in my entire life.
 Not once.
 Never ever.

 Also, far from reporting that my work isn’t up to scratch, clients only ever have the highest praise for what I deliver.

 So what gives?
 What evidence is there – past or present – that has led me to imagine I’m going to miss my writing deadlines, or deliver crap work?

 The answer is (of course): There is no evidence.
 Not an iota of it.
-And even if there were, it would certainly be disproportionate to the amount of time and energy I feed this fear with.
+And even if there were, it would certainly be disproportionate to the amount of time and energy I feed this fear.

-What to do if you’re scared of missing freelance writing deadlines
+What to do if ya get scared of missing freelance writing deadlines

 If you ever dread deadlines, convince yourself you’ll never meet them, and/or procrastinate about starting your freelance writing projects in the first place, here’s a piece of advice this writer had to tell herself in order to quit all that fretting and worrying:

 You missing a writing deadline or delivering a sub-par piece of work to a client is an imaginary scenario your mind has simply dreamt up.
 It doesn’t exist in anything remotely resembling what we call reality.